-Three shareholder derivative complaints (the "Derivative Actions") have also been filed purportedly on behalf of the Company against the members of our Board of Directors (as individual defendants).
+Three shareholder derivative complaints (the "Derivative Actions") have been filed purportedly on behalf of the Company against the members of the Company's Board of Directors (as individual defendants).
 Hagan v.
-Chopra et al. was filed in the Court on April 15, 2014, and was subsequently consolidated by the Court with City of Irving Benefit Plan v.
+Chopra et al. was filed in the United States District Court for the Central District of California (the "Court") on April 15, 2014, and was subsequently consolidated by the Court with City of Irving Benefit Plan v.
 Chopra et al., which was filed on December 29, 2014.
 Kocen v.
 Chopra et al. was filed in the Delaware Court of Chancery on July 14, 2015.
-The Derivative Actions generally assert the same factual allegations as those at issue in the related Securities Class Action and purport to allege claims for breach of fiduciary duties and unjust enrichment against the individual defendants on behalf of the Company.
+The Derivative Actions generally assert claims for breach of fiduciary duties and unjust enrichment against the individual defendants on behalf of the Company.
 Plaintiffs in the Derivative Actions seek unspecified damages, restitution, injunctive relief, attorneys' and experts' fees, costs, expenses, and other unspecified relief.
-While we believe that the Derivative Actions are without merit and intend to defend the litigation vigorously, we expect to incur costs associated with the defense of the actions.
-At this early stage of litigation, the ultimate outcomes of the Derivative Actions are uncertain and we cannot reasonably predict the timing or outcomes, or estimate their effect, if any, on our financial statements.
+Following a mediation and post-mediation settlement discussions, the parties to the Derivative Actions reached a settlement and have signed a settlement term sheet, which, if approved, would provide for the resolution of all pending claims in both the California and Delaware actions.
+The Company and the other defendants agreed to the settlement term sheet to avoid further expense, inconvenience, and the distraction and inherent risks of burdensome and protracted litigation.
+Neither the Company nor the individual defendants conceded any wrongdoing or liability, and each continue to believe that they have meritorious defenses to all claims alleged in the Derivative Actions.
+The settlement is subject to approval by the Court and certain other conditions.

 We are involved in various other claims and legal proceedings arising in the ordinary course of business.
 In our opinion after consultation with legal counsel, the ultimate disposition of such proceedings is not likely to have a material adverse effect on our business, financial condition, results of operations or cash flows.
 We have not accrued for loss contingencies relating to such matters because we believe that, although unfavorable outcomes in the proceedings may be possible, they are not considered by management to be probable or reasonably estimable.
-If one or more of these matters are resolved in a manner adverse to the Company, the impact on our business, financial condition, results of operations and/or liquidity could be material.
+If one or more of these matters are resolved in a manner adverse to the Company, the impact on our business, financial condition, results of operations and liquidity could be material.